rust-lang/rust/src/doc/rustc/src/platform-support/aarch64-apple-darwin.md

 ## Cross-compilation toolchains and C code

-Does the target support C code?
-If so, what toolchain target should users use to build compatible C code?
-(This may match the target triple, or it may be a toolchain for a different target triple, potentially with specific options or caveats.)
+This target supports C code.
+To build compatible C code, you should use a toolchain targeting aarch64-apple-darwin, such as Xcode on a Mac or GCC.
+The toolchain target triple matches this Rust target triple.